GeorgeKaldiris/smart-grid-load-forecasting-anomaly-api/README.md

 2. **Forecasting + anomaly detection**
    If `actual_power_kw` is provided, the API calculates the residual and flags whether the point is anomalous.

+This is a learning and portfolio project focused on practicing an end-to-end ML engineering workflow.
+It is not intended to be presented as a production-grade smart grid monitoring system.

 ---

 ## Tech Stack